setupmd/docs/1-deploying-a-server/_extras/oracle-cloud.md

 - Moved from Oracle Linux to Ubuntu LTS
 - Moved some Optional Configuration topics to either their own pages within our KB / hyperlinked to existing documents (this prevents topic duplication).
 - Ordering / Combining of steps in relation to EULA and port forwarding.

+---

+### Additional Note

+While Oracle cloud is great, ARM CPUs will fall short in high-demand workloads when it comes to Minecraft servers.
+If you find yourself outgrowing the Oracle instance you can check out the following [hosting guide](/1-deploying-a-server/_hosting/types-of-hosting.md).